TheCaptain989/radarr-striptracks/README.md

 These options can also use the same modifiers (`f` and `d`) and optional name matching (`=`) that the regular track selection logic uses.
 (Though the `d` options doesn't make much sense here, since that's what you're setting.)
 You could use this to set the default subtitles track to hearing impaired (SDH), for example.

+Multiple codes are evaluated in the order of precendece, with the first match being set as the default track.

 The setting of default track flags occurs after the track selection logic.

 > [!NOTE]